jaeyoung-jae-park/Joint-model-assisted-Decision-Rule/README.md

 ## Requirements

 No requirements if you run the code in Google Colab.
+We strongly encourage you to use Colab.
 Otherwise, you need pandas, numpy, sklearn, tensorflow, and keras.

+To download the dataset of Toxic comments, there are two options: 1) using Kaggle API; or 2) loading it from your local drive.
+If you want to use Kaggle API, you should create new API token.
+Here is the reference: https://galhever.medium.com/how-to-import-data-from-kaggle-to-google-colab-8160caa11e2.

 To install requirements: